 Networking, PC/Apple Repair Technician @ ClickAway

 A small business relies on its online connectivity just as much as a larger organization because an interruption in the network can bring a business to its knees.
 It can slow your ability to help your customers and frustrate your employees.
-Therefore, knowing some key basics will help guide your decisions on the equipment and setup that’s right for your business.
+Therefore, knowing some key basics about your small business network will help guide decisions on the equipment and setup that’s right for your business.

 Building with switches and routers